 Autism Spectrum Disorders are marked by impairments in the ability to communicate and interact socially and by the presence of repetitive behaviors or restricted interests.
 These conditions appear to be ever more prevalent.
 There are many ways to define them, but in general the condition affects everyday function and interferes with early childhood development in a pervasive way.

 People with ASD may communicate, interact, behave, and learn in ways that are different from most other people.
-Intellect & cognition can vary from gifted to severely challenged.
-The diagnosis of ASD now includes several conditions that used to be diagnosed separately: autistic disorder, pervasive developmental disorder not otherwise specified (PDD-NOS), and Aspergers syndrome.
+Intellect and cognition can vary from gifted to severely challenged.
+The diagnosis of ASD now includes several conditions that used to be diagnosed separately: autistic disorder, pervasive developmental disorder not otherwise specified (PDD-NOS), and Aspergers Syndrome.

 In January 2005, Hughes & Melyn reported their study on autistic children: it “found 46% with seizures and also a relatively high prevalence of 20% with epileptiform discharges but without any clinical seizures.”
 In other words, 66% of the children had clearly abnormal EEG’s.
 Shortly thereafter, Hughes was able to report that: “The evidence is now clear that one major finding in autism is the under-connectivity within the brain.
 This finding is consistent with the behavior of these children, who tend to concentrate on some object, rather than on any person, but without any significant relationship to other sensory modalities, as may be expected from disconnected cerebral circuits.”